Qafoo/review/README.rst

 ========

 This software is a tool to visualize metrics and metrics and source code.
-We use this software for Code Reviews together with out customers.
+We use this software for Code Reviews together with our customers.

 Currently supports: